scc416/draw-bar-chart/README.md

 - Default: `"1.1em"`

+Font size for the label above the stacked bar.

 #### stackLabelColour (optional, only for stacked bar chart)

 - Type: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) (any values that is supported by CSS property: color)

 - Default: `"black"`

+Colour for the label above the stacked bar.

 #### **userSelect** (optional)